JeremyTCD/Mimo/ReadMe.md

 - Opera 50+
 - Chrome for Android 63+
 - Firefox for Android 57+
+- Opera for Android 44+
-- UC Browser for Android 11+
+- Edge for Android 1+

-Pending approval of a Browserstack open source account, Mimo will be tested on and tuned for the following browsers:
+Pending approval for a Browserstack open source account, Mimo will be tested on and tuned for the following browsers:
 - iOS Safari 11+
 - Safari 11+

-Mimo does not support the following browsers, but pull requests to add support for them are welcome:
+Mimo does not work properly on the following browsers, but pull requests to add support for them are welcome:
 - IE 11
+- UC Browser for Android

 ## Prerequisites
-Install the following command line tools if they aren't already installed:
+You will need the following command line tools:
-1. [Yarn](https://yarnpkg.com/lang/en/docs/install/), the frontend/javascript package manager used to distribute Mimo.
+1. [Yarn](https://yarnpkg.com/lang/en/docs/install/), a frontend/javascript package manager.
 2. [DocFx](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool) command line tool.
 3. [MSBuild](https://www.visualstudio.com/downloads/#other) command line tool (comes with "Build Tools for Visual Studio 2017").